It’s all about knowing your needs and your options to find a rollator that fits you the best.

 Make specialized adjustments to personalize your purchase

-So many aspects of your rollator can be customized, from your seat height to the handgrip height.
+You can customize so many aspects of your rollator, from your seat height to the handgrip height.
 Most are a one-time adjustment given the fact that there is one user, so take the time to adjust correctly (you may be able to get your dealer to help with this before leaving the store) and enlist the help of a friend or relative if you can.

 Adjust the tension of the handbrakes to something that’s manageable for your own strength.
-Make sure that the brake works to slow you down, but will still lock the wheels in the parked position so it doesn’t roll away when you are seated.
+You should make sure that the brake works to slow you down, but will still lock the wheels in the parked position so it doesn’t roll away when you are seated.
 Adjust the backrest so it is at the middle of your back.